Dracau/en.Dracau.github.io/_posts/2021-04-22-skytemple-pr.md

 [SkyTemple](https://github.com/SkyTemple) is an open source ROM modification tool for Pokémon Mystery Dungeon: Explorers of Sky.

-This project is hosted on GitHub, developed in Python and depends on the interface design tool [Glade](https://glade.gnome.org/).
+This project is hosted on **GitHub**, developed in **Python** and depends on the interface design tool [Glade](https://glade.gnome.org/).
 Since I have a strong attachment to this game and since I wanted to learn how to use these technologies, I contributed to this project.

 As this project was quite young, there were many areas for improvement.